 Or sign up for language exchanges.
 As well as being the easiest way to get a Canarian boyfriend or girlfriend, exchanges help you to meet people, both local and guiri, and to practise your Spanish.

-The bar route to fast Spanish more complicated for women as local Canarian bars are sausage parties.
+The bar route to fast Spanish is more complicated for women as local Canarian bars are almost always sausage parties.
 Organised language exchanges and ERASMUS events (see La Casita de Laura) are better options.

-The next best way to learn Spanish is to enroll in an academy or the official language school and do a full-time course.
+The next best way to learn Spanish is to enroll in an academy or the official language school and do a course, or at least regular Spanish classes.
 With lots of effort, there’s no reason why you won’t be fluent (más o menos) within a year.

 Practice makes perfecto